VMBlakelock/saute-and-skewers-greekfood/README.md

 ### Guest User

-- As a guest user I want to ....
-- As a guest user I want to ....
-- As a guest user I want to ....
+As a guest user I want to:
+ - navigate around the site easily.
+ - find a navigation bar that links to other pages when clicked.
+ - understand the sites purpose upon landing.
+ - be able to view various content on the site.
+ - be able to click social media icons to link out to other Saute & Skewer pages.
+ - have the option to register to the site to see more.

 ### Registered Account

-- As a registered user I want to ....
-- As a registered user I want to ....
-- As a registered user I want to ....
+As a registered user I want to:
+ - still be able to see the guest user content.
+ - log into the site easily.
+ - log out succesfully.
+ - have buttons to click to login, log out and submit data.
+ - be able to add my own recipes to the site.
+ - add recipes in an functional fashion.
+ - edit my recipes if a mistake is made.
+ - be able to delete my recipes should I wish.

 ### Admin User

-- As an admin user I want to ....
-- As an admin user I want to ....
-- As an admin user I want to ....
+As an admin user I want to:
+- have full access to the site to ensure all content is viable.
+- have access to be able to add more of my own recipes to the site.
+- edit any content posted by me or by users of the site.
+- have access to delete dormant or incomplete entries added to the site.

 ### Website Owner

 The website owner would like users of the website to:

--  Interact with the site to ..............
+-  Interact with the site.

--  Enjoy the site and use it as a useful tool to find ideas for..............
+-  Enjoy the site and use it as a useful tool to find Greek food recipes.

--  Contribute to the site to.........................
+-  Contribute to the site to create a vast selection of interesting data.

-The website owner would like the website design:
+The website owner would like the website design to:

-- To be xxxxxx looking with colors and a theme that portrays this.
+- be clean and crisp looking with colors and a theme that portrays this.

-- To have a hero image that creates xxxxxxxxxxxxxxxxxx.
+- have a carousel that creates an instant attraction to the site.

-- To have a navigation bar that links to xxxxxxxxxxxxxxxx when clicked.
+- have whitespace to create flow.

-- To have buttons that when clicked ..............................

-- To have a footer containing social media icons that link to other sites.
+- have a footer containing social media icon links.

-- To include company contact details.

- - Discover Saute & Skewers, ..............how it works and what its output is.
- - See a brand that draws users in and then after user interaction entices users to find out more.
- - Find its USP (unique selling point) is its uniqueness.
-During initial research the owner was unaware of a site like this.
- - Understand what functionalities it offers.
- - Be encouraged to find out more about the brand and company by clicking links to social media pages.

 <hr>

 <img src="static/images/greek-restaurant.jpeg">